metayeti/YABS.js/README.md

 // #ifdef DEBUG
 console.log('compiled with -debug');
 // #else
-console.log('not compiled with -debug');
+console.log('compiled without -debug');
 // #endif
 ```

 Note that `-debug` is not the actual variable, but an entry defined in the `"variables"` entry inside sources listing of the build instructions JSON.
 This entry defines the variables and their values used for this build.

-Note that the preprocessor can be a little finicky, for example it will fail when encountering undefined variables.
+The preprocessor can be a little finicky when it comes to variables - for example, it will fail when encountering undefined variables.
+Special care should be exercised when setting up preprocessor conditions.

 Another feature you can use with the preprocessor are external file includes: